Bingies24/wii-shop-extension/README.md

 -----------------------------------------------------------------------------------------------------------------------

-This is a custom version of Wii Shop Extension called Advanced Wii Shop Extension which mainly adds a music selection menu by [@2zqa](https://github.com/2zqa) as well as new songs, more links, and more.
+This is a custom version of Wii Shop Extension called Advanced Wii Shop Extension which mainly adds a music selection menu, as well as new songs, more links, and more.

 ## Planned Features